-WATER AND SEWER DEBT SERVICE AND PERCENT OF DEBT SERVICE TO WATER AND SEWER EXPENDITURES
+WATER AND SEWER DEBT SERVICE AND PERCENT OF DEBT SERVICE TO WATER AND SEWER EXPENSES

-Water and sewer debt service as a percent of water and sewer expenditures are increasing as a result of costs associated with the on-going large diameter and small diameter reconstruction programs and as a result of mandated costs related to the Sanitary Sewer Overflow (SSO) and Potomac Consent Decrees.
+Water and sewer debt service as a percent of water and sewer expenses are increasing as a result of costs associated with the on-going large diameter and small diameter reconstruction programs and as a result of mandated costs related to the Sanitary Sewer Overflow (SSO) and Potomac Consent Decrees.

-Percent of Debt Service = Water and Sewer Debt Service / Water and Sewer Expenditures Debt service excludes General Construction Bond debt service.
+Percent of Debt Service = Water and Sewer Debt Service / Water and Sewer Expenditures Debt Service excludes General Bond Debt Service fund.